tomthecollins/mcp/README.md

   *	Integration/Synthesis.
 Draw connections between the present reading and other ideas or readings, highlighting points of agreement or conflict.
 *	Assignment 1 - Representations, Databases, and Software: Based on classes 2 and 3 (see Schedule below), Assignment 1 provides the opportunity to demonstrate knowledge of (i) audio and symbolic representations of music, (ii) some databases from which representations of a song/piece of your choice can be acquired, and (iii) software for manipulating those representations in order to visualize them in the PatternViewer program.
 *	Assignment 2 - Web-based Essay: Based on your developing Web programming skills and course reading/research to date (beginning of March), Assignment 2 provides the opportunity to write an essay (1,000 words maximum) on one of the following topics:
-  *	“Top 10” music databases, including links, descriptions, and justification of rank;
+  *	"Top 10" music databases, including links, descriptions, and justification of rank;
   *	Exposition of 1 book, 1 patent, or 2 papers;
   *	Original empirical research proposal;
   *	Profile (Wikipedia-style) of 2 figures from music computing and psychology;